protozis/LBM_CYMB/README.md

 ### Build processes
-The programs can build and install with:
+The programs can be built and installed with:
 ```shell
 $> cd LBM_CYMB/src
 $> make